 - Click Apply to see the change in your word cloud.

-As the words are collected from all responses, there may be some words that are not helpful to have in your cloud.
-The Word Cloud example used contains the word “bit”, which is not needed.
-You can adjust which words are displayed for an individual cloud by creating a new variable that can be edited repeatedly and analysed.
+There may be some words collected in the responses that are not helpful or needed in your cloud.
+You can adjust which words are displayed for an individual cloud by creating a new variable that you can edit then analyse.

 - Click Analysis Variables on the Snap Desktop toolbar.
 This opens the Analysis Variables window showing the list of analysis variables.
 The dialog below shows two automatically created analysis variables, AV.Q9 and AV.Q9.a.
-The AV part of the name tells you it is an auto category variable.
-The next part is the name of the variable that it comes from, and the last part makes the variable unique.
-The dialog shows the variables created for the two word clouds for Q9, one with 12 items and one with 20
+In the name, AV shows that this is an auto category variable and the next part contains the variable name it comes from.
+The last part makes the variable unique.
+The dialog shows the variables created for the two word clouds for Q9.

 - Select the variable AV.Q9.a and click Clone on the toolbar to make a copy of it.
 This is the variable used for the twenty code word cloud.
 (You can find out which variable was created automatically for an analysis by using the Sources and Dependents button on the Analysis Variables window toolbar.)